-To receive credit in a course for Professional Clinical Massage Therapy, the student shall attend no less than 80% of the instructional hours of the course.

-If a student does not attend 80% or more of a course, s/he will receive a failing grade (F) for the course.
+To receive credit in a course for Professional Clinical Massage Therapy, the student shall attend no less than 80% (75% for Charlotte campus) of the instructional hours of the course.
+If a student does not attend 80% (75% for Charlotte campus) or more of a course, s/he will receive a failing grade (F) for the course.